Invictus Pathways Program and Scholarship

 “Leaving the Army injured was extremely difficult for me, because I felt like I lost the sense of purpose as I no longer had structure or daily goals to achieve.

 “Training in wheelchair basketball through this program is keeping me engaged and is a long term process that I feel will maintain my mental health drive, something no other organisation has been able to provide.”

 The Invictus Pathways Program will provide a fully-funded PhD scholarship to investigate the long-term effect participation has on personnel’s health and wellbeing.

 Funded by The Road Home, in partnership with The Hospital Research Foundation, the scholarship provides a unique opportunity to assess the psychological importance and impact on athletes training and competing in the Invictus Games, and their families.

-This research is part of the Sansom Institute for Health Research's Alliance for Research in Exercise, Nutrition and Activity (ARENA).
+This research is part of the UniSA's Alliance for Research in Exercise, Nutrition and Activity (ARENA).